emvolz-phylodynamics/ebola2014-practical/README.md

 ## Nonparametric phylodynamic estimation
 We will reconstruct the historical dynamics of Ne(t) using the nonparametric skyride technique.
-This implementation of the skyride model is due to [Simon Frost](http://www.infectiousdisease.cam.ac.uk/directory/sdf22@cam.ac.uk), and another example applied to Lassa virus [can be found here](https://github.com/sdwfrost/exploratory-phylodynamics).
+This implementation of the skyride model is due to [Julia Palacios](http://juliapalacios.github.io/) (with some modifications), and another example applied to Lassa virus [can be found here](https://github.com/sdwfrost/exploratory-phylodynamics).

 ```r
 source('skyride.R') # load skyride model